 The family of equivalence classes is called the \emph{quotient space} (or the factor space).
 The quotient space is denoted by $\XXT$ and its generic element by $\tilde{x}$.
-The \emph{quotient map} $q:\XX \to \XXT$ associates with each $x\in\XX$ its equivalence class.
-It is worth pointing out that $q q^{-1} \tilde{x} = \tilde{x}$ but $x\mapsto q^{-1} q x = [x]$ is a set-valued map.
-The space $\XXT$ is endowed with the finest topology under which $q$ is continuous; this topology is called the quotient (or factor) topology, see \cite[Section~2.4]{eng89}.
-Note that a general continuous map $q$ between two topological spaces is said to be a quotient map if the topology on the target space consists of all sets $G$ such that $q^{-1}(G)$ is open in the original space.
+The \emph{quotient map} $q:\XX \to \XXT$ associates each $x\in\XX$ with its equivalence class.
+It is worth pointing out that $q q^{-1} \tilde{x} = \tilde{x}$ but the composition $x\mapsto q^{-1} q x = [x]$ is a set-valued map.
+The space $\XXT$ is endowed with the finest topology under which $q$ is continuous; this topology is called the quotient (or factor) topology; see \cite[Section~2.4]{eng89}.
+Note that a general continuous surjection $q$ between two topological spaces is referred to as a quotient map if the topology on the target space consists of all sets $G$ such that $q^{-1}(G)$ is open in the original space $\XX$.
 The Baire $\sigma$-algebra generated by the quotient topology is denoted by $\sBA(\XXT)$.

-The quotient space $\XXT$ is Hausdorff if the factor map is open (equivalently, $[G]$ is open for each open $G$ in $\XX$) and the set $\{(x,y):x\sim y\}$ is closed in $\XX\times\XX$, see \cite[Proposition~I.8.3.8]{bourbaki1}.
+The quotient space $\XXT$ is Hausdorff if (i) the quotient map is open (equivalently, if $[G]$ is open for each open $G$ in $\XX$) and (ii) the equivalence relation $R=\{(x,y)\colons x\sim y\}$ is closed in $\XX\times\XX$; see \cite[Proposition~I.8.3.8]{bourbaki1}.
 If $\XX$ is Polish and $\XXT$ is Hausdorff, then $\XXT$ is a Souslin space.
-Recall that Souslin spaces are hereditary Lindel\"of, see \cite[Lemma~6.6.4]{bogachev07}.
-However, even in this case $\XXT$ is not necessarily metrisable and may even fail to be completely regular, see \cite{arh65} and \cite{him68}.
-If the space $\XX$ is sequential, then the quotient space is also sequential, see \cite[Exercise~2.4.G]{eng89}.
+Recall that Souslin spaces are hereditary Lindel\"of; see \cite[Lemma~6.6.4]{bogachev07}.
+However, even in the case where $\XX$ is Polish, $\XXT$ may fail to be metrisable or even completely regular; see \cite{arh65} and \cite{him68}.
+If the space $\XX$ is sequential, then the quotient space $\XXT$ is also sequential; see \cite[Exercise~2.4.G]{eng89}.

-Assume that the scaling and the equivalence relation on $\XX$ satisfy the following condition: \begin{itemize} \item[(S)] if $x\sim y$, then $T_tx\sim T_ty$ for all $t>0$. \end{itemize} If (S) holds, it is possible to define a scaling on $\XXT$ by letting
+Assume that the scaling and the equivalence relation on $\XX$ satisfy the following condition. \begin{itemize} \item[(S)] If $x\sim y$, then $T_tx\sim T_ty$ for all $t>0$. \end{itemize} If \hyperref[condS]{(S)} holds, it is possible to define a scaling on $\XXT$ by setting